ccb-hms/edw_acs/README.md

     --rm \
     mcr.microsoft.com/mssql/server:2019-latest
     ```

+    This appears to work correctly with the Azure SQL Edge container by simply substituting `mcr.microsoft.com/azure-sql-edge:latest` for the image name.

     This command will bind mount two directories in the container: `/HostData` and `/var/opt/mssql`. `/var/opt/mssql` is the default location that SQL Server uses to store
     database files.
 By mounting a directory on your host as a data volume in your container, your database files will